HappylabWien/raspi-fabman/README.md

 #### Configure WiFi

 Prior to the first boot you need to set up the WiFi configuration.
-In the /boot/ directory, open `wpa_supplicant.conf` and enter your Wifi parameters (ssid and password:
+In the /boot/ directory, open `wpa_supplicant.conf` and enter your Wifi parameters (ssid and password):
 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
 update_config=1